 • スポットタイトル

-When you cross the Ōno Bridge, you can see the pagoda of Kingenzan Hokke-ji Temple.
-Hokke-ji Temple is said to have begun in Kaei 2 (1849), when Priest Kaneko Nichinō, the 15th head priest of Jikkō-ji Temple in Hakodate, was permitted to establish Hokke-an Hermitage in Higashishitamachi, Ōno Village, at the request of the devout believer Kinbee Nakamura.
+When you cross the Onobashi Bridge, you can see the pagoda of Kingonzan Hokiji Temple.
+Hokiji Temple is said to have originated in 1849 (the 2nd year of the Kaei era) when Nichino Kaneko, the 15th head priest of Jikkoji Temple in Hakodate, was granted permission to establish Hokian in Onomura Higashi-shimomachi at the request of the devout believer Kinbei Nakamura.

-There is a weeping cherry tree on the temple grounds, and it blooms beautiful flowers every spring.
-The weeping cherry tree is a cherry tree whose trunk splits vertically and whose branches droop, belonging to the Rosaceae family, and is also called Ito-zakura.
-It is a deciduous tall tree appreciated as a garden tree or bonsai.
-It is a variety of Ubahigan, and those with particularly deep crimson color are distinguished as Benihigan, and there are many other horticultural varieties.
-The Taki-zakura of Miharu, Fukushima Prefecture, is famous as a natural monument, and the cherry trees of Gion, Kyoto, are also weeping cherry trees.
+There is a weeping cherry tree (shidarezakura) on the temple grounds, which blooms beautifully every spring.
+The shidarezakura is a type of cherry tree belonging to the Rosaceae family, characterized by a vertically split trunk and drooping branches, and is also known as itozakura (thread cherry).
+It is a deciduous tall tree appreciated as a garden tree or for bonsai.
+It is a variety of Uba-higan cherry, with those having a particularly deep red color being distinguished as Beni-higan, and there are many other horticultural varieties.
+The Taki-zakura (waterfall cherry) in Miharu, Fukushima Prefecture, is famous as a natural monument, and the cherry trees in Gion, Kyoto, are also shidarezakura.

-It is one of the largest weeping cherry trees in Hokkaido, said to be approximately 300 years old or more.
-Its height is about 12m, and its branch shape is very good, and when flowers bloom all over its drooping branches, it is very impressive to see.
-A weeping cherry tree that has grown this large in Hokkaido is very rare, and because it is a cherry tree not seen in the vicinity, there are also people who come from far away to view the cherry blossoms.
+This is one of the largest weeping cherry trees in Hokkaido, said to be over 300 years old.
+It is approximately 12 meters tall with a very fine branch structure, and it is a spectacular sight when the drooping branches are in full bloom.
+It is very rare for a shidarezakura to grow this large in Hokkaido, and because it is a type of cherry tree not seen in the vicinity, people come from far away to view the blossoms.

 北斗市観光ガイド 北斗市